Er-Ragul/Exepense-Tracker/README.md

 # Expense-Tracker
 A mobile app and api-server repository for expense tracking.

-App branch files
+Api branch files
-- React Native
+- Express.js